JZLeung/webpack/README.md

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init webpack#1.0 my-project`
+For Vue 1.x use this :command `vue init webpack#1.0 my-project`

 ## Feature
 > A template for mobile project, fork from [vuejs-templates/webpack](https://github.com/JZLeung), modified by [LeungJZ](https://github.com/JZLeung)